-Analyst: Windows Phone 7 launch a success, could end up harming AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Analyst: Windows Phone 7 launch a success, could end up harming AndroidAlex Wagner - Editorial Director of News and Content

 Microsoft may not be willing to talk much about Windows Phone 7 sales numbers, but one analyst thinks that they don't have any reason to keep their mouths shut.
 Charles Wolf, analyst at Needham & Co., is calling WP7's launch "successful," although he notes that as of Nov.
 30, there were only 135,000 active users of WP7's Facebook app.
 Wolf also believes that Microsoft will be using its $500 million marketing budget to gain support from the major smartphone manufacturers.
 The most interest aspect of Wolf's analysis, though, is the claim that if WP7 continues to be successful, Android is going to suffer and that the iPhone will benefit.
 Because both Android and WP7 devices come from multiple manufacturers and have similar licensing models, the iPhone and its single manufacturer will be the big winner, Wolf says.
 Another thing that could hurt Android?
 That Verizon iPhone that we've heard so much about.